nMaroulis/sibyl/README.md

 The Spot order is then saved in the TradingHistory DB, to retrieve its status and get analytics.

-### Price Movement Prediction using ML - Oracle Module 🔮
+### Price Movement Prediction using ML - Chronos Module 🔮
+Chronos contains a suite of ML models for signal processing (non-LLM).
 Leverage custom TensorFlow Bi-Directional LSTMs, Gated Transformer Units (GTUs), and ARIMA models to forecast and asset's price and make informed trading decisions.
-- Oracle tab in the UI: choose an asset and call the Oracle to get the price prediction.
+- Chronos tab in the UI: choose an asset and call the Chronos to get the price prediction.

-TBA: AI-powered strategies that utilize the Oracle models.
+TBA: AI-powered strategies that utilize the Chronos models.

 ### Data Analysis & Visualization - Analyst Module 📈